About IET SIL Determination 2014

-Industry increasingly relies upon safety (instrumented and electrical) systems to maintain and protect operating assets.
-The concept of Safety Integrity Levels (SIL) is fundamental in ensuring a (safety related) system satisfactorily performs the required safety functions under all stated conditions, within a defined time period.
+Industry increasingly relies upon safety systems to maintain and protect operating assets.
+The concept of Safety Integrity Levels (SIL) is fundamental in ensuring a system satisfactorily performs the required safety functions under all stated conditions, within a defined time period.

 Accurately determining the Safety Integrity Level for your system is a topic which generates significant debate within industry across the safety-related community, particularly in relation to standards such as IEC 61508, IEC 61511 and IEC 62061.

 Delegates attended a complete day of cross-industry learning current practices, developments and lessons learned on SIL determination, with a particular focus upon the process industries.

 The event highlighted the benefits of certain approaches as well as the pitfalls of others and the effects of inappropriate SIL determinations.

 - Ron Bell OBE, Director, ESC Ltd (Seminar Chairman)

 The importance of SILs in meeting risk targets